awslabs/ecs-refarch-continuous-deployment/README.md

-The ECS Continuous Deployment reference architecture demonstrates how to achieve [continuous deployment][continuous-deployment] of an application to Amazon Elastic Container Serivice (Amazon ECS) using AWS CodePipeline and AWS CodeBuild.
+The ECS Continuous Deployment reference architecture demonstrates how to achieve [continuous deployment][continuous-deployment] of an application to Amazon Elastic Container Service (Amazon ECS) using AWS CodePipeline and AWS CodeBuild.
 With continuous deployment, software revisions are deployed to a production environment automatically without explicit approval from a developer, making the entire software release process automated.